dg499/spark-ml-wine-prediction-model/README.md

 ### Verifying Model Output On S3 Bucket
 - Verify LogicRegressionModel is created on S3 bucket on Aws console.

+## Single Machine Prediction Application
+Open Command Prompt and Change directory (cd) to folder containing pom.xml <br />
+mvn package<br />
+wine prediction jar is built on with all the dependencies necessary for running the prediction application.<br />
+Assumes datsets are stored on s3 bucket.

+### EC2 Setup
+  - Follow the [AWS EC2](https://docs.aws.amazon.com/efs/latest/ug/gs-step-one-create-ec2-resources.html) documentation, create and launch the instance.
+   - copy the public ip of ec2 instance from previous step.
+   - navigate to security groups of the node and add permissions for ssh on port 22 for your ip
+   - open puttygen and create ppk file from ec2 key pair pem file created during cluster creation process.
+   - connect to ec2 node with putty session.
+   - using winscp/filezilla copy the winepredictionmodel.jar file to ec2 instance.

+### Running Prediction Application
+   - java -DBUCKET_NAME=dataset/ -jar wineprediction-1.0.jar for running the program with shipped dataset.
+   - java -DBUCKET_NAME=  -DACCESS_KEY_ID= -DSECRET_KEY= -jar wineprediction-1.0.jar for running the program with s3 dataset.
+   - once the program is successfully completed it prints the accuracy of model and f1 score on the console.

 [aws]: http://aws.amazon.com/
 [awsconsole]: https://console.aws.amazon.com